cardamomcode/fable-python/docs/blogpost.md

 This is especially valuable for physics simulations, financial calculations, engineering applications, and any domain where mixing up units could be costly.

-## Fabletext: The Strange Loop
+## Fable.Literate: The Strange Loop

 You've made it to the end - and here's where things get delightfully meta.

 **The blog post you're reading was generated by the code in this chapter.**

-This is Fabletext, a literate programming converter inspired by [jupytext](https://github.com/mwouts/jupytext) and [FSharp.Formatting](https://fsprojects.github.io/FSharp.Formatting/).
+This is Fable.Literate, a literate programming converter inspired by [jupytext](https://github.com/mwouts/jupytext) and [FSharp.Formatting](https://fsprojects.github.io/FSharp.Formatting/).
 It's written in F#, compiled to Python via Fable, and it processes the